 Science Essential Elements are divided into grade bands: elementary, middle school, and high school.
-The assessments for each grade band are designed to assess the science blueprint, which is available on the DLM website.
+The assessments for each grade band are designed to assess a specific set of science Essential Elements called the blueprints, which are available on your state's DLM website.

-Science: The Relationship between the Blueprint, Essential Elements, and Linkage Levels In the DLM science blueprint, the major science content areas are called domains and are assessed across all grade bands.
+Science: The Relationship Between the Blueprint, Essential Elements, and Linkage Levels

+In the DLM science blueprint, the major assessed science subjects are called domains and are assessed across all grade bands.
 The domains in the DLM science blueprint are physical science, life science, and Earth and space science.
 Within each domain, three to four core ideas have been selected for use in instruction and assessment.
 Core ideas are the key organizing principles in science and are taught and learned over multiple grades at increasing levels of depth and sophistication.
 Each core idea is further narrowed into topics.
 Essential Elements were developed from the content in the domains, core ideas, and topics.